 An extended family of three generations and two outdoor turtles needed something very specific, and this heirloom property was the perfect fit.
-They initially assumed they couldn't afford it, but through creative financing they were able to add this delightful home to their family's treasures.
+They initially assumed they couldn't afford it, but through creative financing they were able to secure this treasure.

 Buy low, sell high -- that was the scenario for my clients on this gorgeous Tudor.
 They found it languishing on the market over the holidays, snapped it up with no competition, and sold it four years later at a handsome profit.

 It started with a rare, vacant duplex for two families, followed by a condo conversion, and surprise! -- twins on the way.
 All played a part in the acquisition and subsequent successful re-sale, opening up new pursuits for a growing family.

 When my clients were countered to increase their price in the 2008 purchase, they were sweating...
 Seven years later, their first California bungalow produced enough profit for them to buy a larger house for their family, which had by then expanded by 3 children.